 Business cards are still considered one of the best types of outbound marketing tactics.
 They are handy, easily fit in your pockets, and contain updated, crucial information about you and your brand.
 Business cards exchanges are a norm in networking events and sales visits because they are the first contact access your potential customers have of your business.
-Ever realized, a simple static QR code on business card could make you stand out among others and directly link your customers to your online presence?
+Ever realized, a simple static QR code on a business card could make you stand out among others and directly link your customers to your online presence?

 QR Code on Business card

-You can feed specific information about your company, brand, or business into the QR codes, add the code on your business cards and share it with your clients.
+You can feed specific information about your company, brand, or business into the QR codes, add the code on your business cards, and share it with your clients.
 When your client scans the code through their mobile phone camera, they will be directed to a corresponding link containing information about you.

 For instance, if you are a wedding photographer and you go to attend a wedding expo, you can include a link of your photos to the QR code.
 So when your customer scans the code, they will be redirected to your photoshoots gallery and view your works.
-You can do the same with your wedding cards; it can also help to redirect the location and much more details.
+You can do the same with your wedding cards; it can also help to share the location and much more details.